Cheapest non-owner car insurance companies in New Jersey

 Average cost of non-owner car insurance in New Jersey

-Non-owners car insurance in New Jersey costs $459.
-However, the rates may differ based on factors such as your driving record, age and coverage level.
+Non-owner car insurance in New Jersey costs $459 on average.
+However, your actual rate may vary depending on factors like your driving history, age and the level of coverage you choose.

 Non-owner car insurance in New Jersey by age and gender

-Your age and gender can impact your rates, whether you're shopping for non-owner or standard car insurance in New Jersey.
+Both your age and gender can affect your insurance rates, whether you're looking for non-owner or standard car insurance in New Jersey.

-Here are the average New Jersey non-owner car insurance rates by age and gender.
+Below are the average non-owner car insurance rates in New Jersey by age and gender.

 Age groupFemaleMale